Symphony No. 3 (Beethoven)

 One of Beethoven's most celebrated works, the Eroica symphony is a large-scale composition that marked the beginning of the composer's innovative "middle period".

 Composed mainly in 1803–1804, the work broke boundaries in symphonic form, length, harmony, emotional and cultural content.
 It is widely considered a landmark in the transition between the Classical and the Romantic era.
 It is also often considered to be the first Romantic symphony.
+Beethoven first conducted a private performance on 9 June 1804, and later the first public performance on 7 April 1805.

 Instrumentation

-Symphony No. 3 is scored for two flutes, two oboes, two clarinets in B, two bassoons, three horns (the 1st in E, C, and F; the 2nd in E and C; and the 3rd in E), two trumpets in E and C, timpani in E and B (in the 1st, 3rd, and 4th movements) and in C and G (in the 2nd movement), and strings.
+Symphony No. 3 is scored for: